bullsi/cs733_raft/assignment2/README.md

 # RAFT

 This is the Second assignment of course CS733: Advanced Distributed Computing - Engineering a Cloud.
-The perpose this assignment is to understand and implement the functionalities of Leader in RAFT protocol.
+The purpose of this assignment is to understand and implement the functionalities of the Leader in RAFT protocol.
-We have built a set of Severs(n).
-One of them is made Leader, who communicates with client over TCP.
+We have a set of servers.
+One of them is made the leader, which communicates with the clients over TCP.
-Leadaer communicates with follower through RPC.
+Leader communicates with the followers through RPC.

 # Files

-This assignment contaians 2 files(main & test file) and 2 library files
+This assignment contains 2 files (main & test file) and 2 library files

 # Description

- Client can send request to any runnig server.
-If server is follower it sends ERR_REDIRECT message along with host name and port number of Leader server.
-With this information Client make TCP connection with Leader.
-Once connection is established client can send command to Leader,who accept it,processes it and makes entry into his shared log.
-Now leader send this data to all follower through RPC to add it in their corresponding shared log.
-After sending RPC to all follower, leader commits the entry.
+Client can send request to any running server.
+If server is follower it sends `ERR_REDIRECT` message along with host name and port number of the leader.
+With this information the client can make TCP connection with it.
+If the server is the leader, it accepts the command, checks if it is not a read request and add it to it shared log.
+It then updates the shared log of the other servers via RPC call, after which it commits immediately.

+The servers can be executed in any order.
+One will wait for the other to spawn and then connect.
+The `main()` creates a new `Raft` object initializing it with all the server details.

-Following is the description of implemented functions in programme
+Following is the description of implemented functions in program

- - `func Init`: It initialises server,i.e. starts four functions AcceptConnection,ClientListener,Evaluator,DataWriter.
+ - `func Init`: It initializes the server, i.e. starts threads for different purposes.
- - `func AcceptConnection`: accepts an incoming connection request at port 9000.It spawns three types goroutines to process the command
+ - `func AcceptConnection`: It accepts an incoming TCP connection request at port 9000 (leader), and spawn handler `ClientListener` for that client.
  - `func ClientListener`: It is used to take input request from a client.
-Hence, it is spawned for every client whenever a connection is made.
  - `func Evaluator`: It reads from the input channel `input_ch`, processes the request and sends the reply to the output channel `output_ch`.
  - `func DataWriter`: It reads from the output channel `output_ch`, and sends the output to the respective client (if required).
- - `func ConnectToServers`: This function is executed if server leader and connect all other sever.
+ - `func ConnectToServers`: It is executed to connect each server to every other server.
- - `func AcceptRPC`: This function is executed if server is follower and establishes RPC connection with each other.
+ - `func AcceptRPC`: Similar to `AcceptConnection`, this function accepts RPC connection request at port 9001 (leader).
- - `func Append`: This appends data in shared log
+ - `func Append`: This appends data in shared log.
- - `func Commit`: Makes the data entry into KVStore
+ - `func Commit`: Runs the command and commits to the KVStore.

 # Usage

+In our case, running the server is somewhat a manual process.
+ - Go to the `assignment2` directory
+ - Set the environment variable `GOPATH` as the path to the `assignment2` directory.
+ - In `program.go`, set the variable `N` to be the number of servers you are going to spawn.
+ - Now spawn the servers as `go run program.go <id>`.
+The server with `id = 0` is the leader.
+Hostname and port numbers of the servers are decided based on this.
+ <br/> We tried to automate this process but the program didn't work.
+ - Type `go test` to run the test cases.